Enzymatic cycle-based receivers for approximate maximum a posteriori demodulation of concentration modulated signals: Approximate Bayesian filtering

 Since the term $H_{M0}$ in the denominator is much greater than the other two terms, we will replace $X_*^{[j]}$ by the steady state mean of $X_*(t)$ assuming Symbol $s$ is sent, which we will denote by $\bar{X}_{s}$.
 This is so that the denominator is independent of the observation $X_*^{[j]}$.
 Furthermore, the RHS of \eqref{eqn:app:baye:theta_SK:one_interval} is the expression for the time interval $(t_j, t_{j+1})$.
 Since $X_*^{[j]} = X_*(t) \forall t \in (t_j, t_{j+1})$, we can therefore obtain a $\tilde{\theta}_{s,XK}$ which holds for all $t$ by replacing $X_*^{[j]}$ in the RHS of \eqref{eqn:app:baye:theta_SK:one_interval} by $X_*(t)$.
 After that, we obtain \eqref{eqn:Js:approx} where we have used $\tilde{\theta}_{s,XK}$ as the approximation of $J_s(t)$.

 Finally, we consider the condition

 for the approximation in this Appendix to hold.
 The quantity $\frac{K_{s}^{\rm ss}}{\Omega}$ is the concentration of the signalling molecules in the receiver voxel when the receiver is absent.
 We consider this quantity in Sec.~\ref{sec:pdp:approx:front_end:para} and denote it by $\bar{[K]}_{s,RX}$.
-In Sec.~\ref{sec:pdp:approx:front_end:para}, we impose the condition $H_{M0} \gg \bar{[K]}_{s,RX}$ so that the front-end molecular circuit has high input impedance.
+In Sec.~\ref{sec:pdp:approx:front_end:para}, we impose the condition $H_{M0} \gg \bar{[K]}_{s,RX}$ so that the front-end molecular circuit has high Michaelis-Menten constant.
 It can be shown that if $H_{M0} \gg \bar{[K]}_{s,RX}$ holds, then \eqref{eqn:app:baye:approx:condition} holds.
-Therefore, the condition needed for high impedance is sufficient for the results in this Appendix to hold. \\
+Therefore, the condition needed for high Michaelis-Menten constant is sufficient for the results in this Appendix to hold.

-The derivation above assumes that there are only 2 voxels.
-Therefore, the matrix ${\cal D}$ in \eqref{eqn:app:baye:ss:matrix:1,2} is 2-by-2.
-If there are $N_v$ voxels, then the corresponding ${\cal D}$ is a $N_v$-by-$N_v$ matrix which models the diffusive movements of the signalling molecules in the medium.
-In this case, the vector on the RHS of \eqref{eqn:app:baye:ss:matrix:1,2} has 2 non-zero elements situated at the positions corresponding to the transmitter and receiver voxels.
-By appropriately picking out the elements in ${\cal D}^{-1}$, we will arrive at an equation of the same form as \eqref{eqn:app:baye:theta_s2}.
-Therefore, even when there are $N_v$ voxels, the approximation for $\tilde{\theta}_{s,XK}$ has the same form as \eqref{eqn:app:baye:theta_SK:one_interval}.
+The derivation above assumes there are only 3 voxels and the voxels are arranged in a specific way.
+However, it can be shown that \eqref{eqn:app:baye:theta_SK:one_interval} holds in general.

 \ifarxiv